The pens used for comparison and images in this article starting with the main image:

 • Clearer line

-Ballpoint pens compared to rollerball pens, you need not understand the mechanics behind every pen.
-You only need to identify the one of your choice according to your desire.
+Ballpoint pens vs rollerball pens, you need not understand the mechanics.
+You only need to find the one of your choice according to your wish.

 Part’s Of The Ballpoints

 The major three designs of the ball-point pen are; the stick pen, the retractable pen, and the twist ballpoint pen.
 Each design has its own unique parts:

 • The Stick pen; Cap, grip, barrel, ball, socket, ink chamber.

 • The retractable ballpoint pen; Thrust device, thrust tube, barrel, ink chamber, spring, tip, clip

 • The twist pen; Tip, grip, decorative ring, ballpoint, twist mechanism, ink refill.

 I hope I have explained the differences if you have questions please ask in the comments.
 You can find me on any of the social media channels listed in the footer.